 approximate Reading Time: 7minutes

-Whatever signal you create – whether it’s an image, a short text, a sound, a storyboard, a dream sequence, a combination of any of these or something other – it might be strong and unambiguous when we perceive it, or weak, barely detected within a background noise; but it will be something that we are likely to miss if you don’t draw our attention to it.
+Whatever signal you create — whether it’s an image, a short text, a sound, a storyboard, a dream sequence, a combination of any of these or something other — it might be strong and unambiguous when we perceive it, or weak and barely detected within a background noise.
+But it will be something that we are likely to miss if you don’t draw our attention to it.
 (You might also want to play with the idea of the background noise in some way, or omit it entirely and offer us just the signal, filtered).

 Where does your signal come from?
 The source zone might be distant from us in time or in space, in scale (from the quantum to the cosmic), in sensory perception (in a different sensitivity or range to ours, or utterly new), or in any other aspect of experience or imagination.
 If it carries a message, is it explicit or implicit, coded or clear, instantly familiar even if remote, or entirely alien?